beahuang/MuseumCapstone/README.md

 2. Run `cordova build` to build the App

 ### Android

-1. Run `npm run android` to emulator android or `cordova build` and `cordova run android` if you have an android phone plugged in
+#### Emulating Android
+1. *Prerequisites:* Make sure you have [Android Studio](https://developer.android.com/studio/index.html) installed.
+If you have [Brew Cask](https://caskroom.github.io/), just run `brew cask install android-studio`.
+2. You will also need an Android System Image, and an Emulator Image (AVD).

+  1. Download desired System Image by running: `~/Library/Android/sdk/tools/android sdk`
+  2. Create an AVD by running: `~/Library/Android/sdk/tools/android avd`

+    HINT: For a faster emulator, use an Intel System Image and install the HAXM device driver.

+3. Run `npm run android`

+#### Running on a literal Android Phone
+1. Plug in your phone
+2. `cordova build`
+3. `cordova run android`

 ### iOS
 1. Open Xcode and make sure .xcodeproj file is selected in the left panel